Monday – Sunday: 8.00 am to 6.00 pm

 Open every day

-The Mühlbach Badl, short “badl”, is the highest located bath in the Val Pusteria.
+The Mühlbach Badl, short “badl”, was the highest located bath in the Val Pusteria.
 In the middle of the Rieserferner-Ahrn Nature Park, we are located at 1700 meters above sea level in an idyllic place.
 Enjoy the clean mountain air in a small clearing, surrounded by resin-scented high forests.

 Thanks to our own medicinal spring we have been known as a health spa since the last century and today more than ever a refuge for the discerning guest, an oasis ofrelaxation and regeneration.